 - mechanisms for effecting post-award modifications

 - confidentiality requirements

 The specific terms and conditions vary among sponsors and award types.
-The NIH Notice of Award (NOA) also references agency regulations, the Code of Federal Regulations, or the Federal Acquisition Regulation (FAR).
-The NOA may also place restrictions on your award: for example, if your project will move into human or animal studies during the second project year, you will be restricted from undertaking such activities until IRB/IACUC approval has been forwarded to NIH.
+NIH Notices of Award (NOAs) also reference agency regulations, the Code of Federal Regulations, or the Federal Acquisition Regulation (FAR).
+An NOA may also place restrictions on an award: for example, if the project will move into human or animal studies during the second project year, the PI must first forward IRB/IACUC approval for the study to NIH.
 Projects involving the use of select agents will be restricted until the PI has registered with CDC or USDA.

 The Principal Investigator is responsible for reviewing and understanding the requirements of his or her award.
 Refer any questions to your research administrator or the Office of Grants and Contracts.